randallli/randallli.github.io/cup.md

 * Once you have no water in your cup you are not allowed to attack anyone else.

 ## Win
+* Bump or
-* Bump or scare everyone else's water out of their cups.
+* Scare everyone else's water out of their cups.

 ## Rematch
 * Refill your cup in the bucket of water to play again.